SfS-unsupervisedCL/project-sound-correspondences/README.md

 evaluation:
 - [ ] imputation and normalized edit distance (maybe also normalized by edit distance between langs?) is the easiest method
+  - we can re-use the modified NED/Levenshtein distance from the preprocessing step here
+  - human-readable version: transform imputed sounds into IPA symbols
-  - /!\ imputation requires a transformation from sets of features to IPA symbols. some feature combinations are impossible and cannot be represented by IPA symbols.
+    - /!\ some feature combinations are impossible and cannot be represented by IPA symbols
     - use some sort of error symbol to mark impossible feature combinations?
-  - alternative: pick closes IPA symbol (within reason?)
+    - alternative: pick closest IPA symbol (within reason?)
 - [ ] transform trees into rule sets
 - time permitting, we might be able to at least compute recall values for the generated rules (lit research!)
 - doing the literature research necessary for calculating precision/F1-score would be likely be extremely time-consuming